espanaarturo/cmu_capstone/README.md

 - **Random Forests** to identify the most important predictors without assuming linearity
 - **Negative Binomial Regression** for interpretable effect sizes and incidence rate ratios (IRRs)

-Our findings show that structural inequalities—especially in socioeconomic conditions—play a larger role in preventable hospitalizations among POC populations than clinical access alone.
+Our findings show that structural inequalities, especially in socioeconomic conditions—play a larger role in preventable hospitalizations among POC populations than clinical access alone.
 The results call for race-conscious interventions that address both medical and social determinants of health.

 ---